Public policy

 g) records of AAPA's response(s) to its discussions and recommendations.

-1.1.15 If the top management of AAPA does not follow the recommendations of this committee, the committee shall have the right to take independent action (e.g. informing authorities, ASI, stakeholders).
+1.1.15 If the top management of AAPA does not follow the recommendations of this committee, the committee shall have the right to take independent action (e.g. informing authorities, stakeholders).
 In taking appropriate action, the confidentiality requirements of Section 1.4 relating to the client and AAPA shall be respected.

 1.2 Liability and financing